tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 The package `marker_radar_lidar_calibrator` allows extrinsic calibration between radar and 3d lidar sensors used in autonomous driving and robotics.

-Currently, the calibrator only supports the radar that includes distance and azimuth angle, but without elevation angle.
+Currently, the calibrator only supports the radars that include distance and azimuth angle, but without elevation angle.
 For example, ARS 408 radar can be calibrated with this tool.
-Also, note that the 3d lidar should have a resolution that is high enough to scan several points on the radar reflector (calibration target).
+Also, note that the 3d lidar should have a resolution that is high enough to scan several points on the [radar reflector](#radar-reflector) (calibration target).

 ## Inner-workings / Algorithms